yeebc/jupyterlab-neon-theme/README.md

 ## Contributing
 I welcome any contribution to this theme.
-You can get more imfomation about the project structure of JupyterLab theme extensions from [offiacl document](https://jupyterlab.readthedocs.io/en/stable/developer/css.html).
+You can get more imfomation about the project structure of JupyterLab theme extensions from [Official Document](https://jupyterlab.readthedocs.io/en/stable/developer/css.html).

 ## Thanks